 Audiobooks enter their streaming era, but will it pay off?

 Most people agree that streaming saved the recorded music industry, but that only happened because demonetised digital consumption helped bring it to the brink of death in the first place.
-The internet has also helped gut print media over the last two decades, but book sales have not declined as drastically—largely because books are not dependent on print advertising.
-While certainly far from its Barnes & Noble halcyon days, the publishing industry has managed to mitigate collapse, thanks to books retaining their commodity status, per-unit value, and loyal audience base.
-However, as Spotify ushers the publishing industry into the streaming era, a new boom or bust is on the horizon.
+The internet has also helped gut print media over the last two decades.
+However, Penguin Random House outlines that book sales have not declined as drastically – largely because books are not dependent on print advertising.
+While certainly far from its Barnes & Noble halcyon days, publishing industry trends show that the sector has managed to mitigate collapse, thanks to books retaining their commodity status, per-unit value, and loyal audience base.
+However, with Spotify audiobooks leading the publishing industry into the era of audiobook streaming, a new wave of challenges and opportunities lies ahead.

 In November 2023, Spotify made 200,000 audiobooks available for Premium subscribers in the US.
 For now, Premium subscribers are allotted 15 hours of listening per month, which comes out to roughly two audiobooks, according to Spotify.
 If users hit that limit, they can then buy a 10-hour top-up for $12.99.
 Presumably, the Spotify search bar will return music, podcasts, and audiobooks with each search query.
 All of this has the publishing industry (particularly authors) wondering: how exactly are rights holders going to get paid?